alexandermichels/alexandermichels.github.io/_projects/SVI.md

 importance: 1
 ---

 This is a test to see how putting maps/a project online would look.
+For information on the CDC Social Vulnerability Index, see the documentation: https://www.atsdr.cdc.gov/placeandhealth/svi/documentation/SVI_documentation_2018.html As the documentation states about the SVI index: "Percentile ranking values range from 0 to 1, with higher values indicating greater vulnerability."

-Below you can see a simple map of the CDC's Social Vulnerability Index (SVI) by Census Tract ([more info here](https://www.atsdr.cdc.gov/placeandhealth/svi/data_documentation_download.html)):
+Below you can see a simple map of the CDC's 2018 Social Vulnerability Index (SVI) by Census Tract ([data available here](https://www.atsdr.cdc.gov/placeandhealth/svi/data_documentation_download.html)):

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">